Transport in Jakarta: Streets and highways

 The city's 9.5% average annual growth rate of motorized vehicles far exceeded the 0.01% increase in road length between 2005 and 2010.
 In 2018, over 13 million motorcycles and 4.4 million cars used the roads of Jakarta.

 In 2019, there were about 88 million movements per day in the Greater Jakarta area, and public transportation accounts for only 30% of commuter trips.
 According to the National Development Planning Agency (Bappenas) traffic congestion in Greater Jakarta causes a waste of about $7.4 billion each year.

 Throughout the years, several attempts have been made to reduce traffic congestion on Jakarta's main arteries.
 Implemented solutions include a 'three-in-one' rush-hour law, during which cars with fewer than three passengers are prohibited from driving on the main avenues.
 However, "car jockeys" were paid by commuters to ride into the center of the city to permit the use of three-in-one roads.
 Another example is the ban on trucks passing main avenues during the day.
 In 2016, 'odd-even' policy was introduced which designated cars with either odd or even-numbered registration plates on a particular day.
 This aims to function as a transitional measure to alleviate traffic congestion until the future introduction of Electronic Road Pricing which would be more effective.

 Due to the city's acute gridlock, the Jakarta administration has decided to implement Electronic Road Pricing in 10 districts: Tanah Abang, Menteng, Setiabudi, Tebet, Matraman, Senen, Gambir, Tambora, Sawah Besar and Taman Sari.
 The ERP is planned to be implemented in the three-in-one zone and along Jl.
 Rasuna Said.
 The ERP system is expected to be operational by 2019 along with the opening of the Jakarta MRT.
 Implementation of the ERP system is planned to take place in two phases; the first will be for vehicles moving from the Senayan traffic circle to the Hotel Indonesia traffic circle while the second will be installed from the HI traffic circle to Jl.
 Medan Merdeka Barat.

 Bus service

 There are many bus terminals in the city, from where buses operate on numerous routes to connect neighborhoods within the city limit, to other areas of Greater Jakarta area and to cities across the island of Java.
 The biggest of the bus terminal is Pulo Gebang Bus Terminal, which is arguably the largest of its kind in Southeast Asia.
 Besides TransJakarta, other private owned bus systems like Kopaja, MetroMini, Mayasari Bakti and PPD also provide important services for Jakarta commuters with numerous routes throughout the city.
 Since January 2013, Jakarta Government has integrated Kopaja AC buses with TransJakarta feeder bus routes.
-For the future, Metromini AC bus it is also possible to enter TransJakarta bus lanes to enhance integrated bus rapid transit system.
+Many routes are/will replaced/replaced by Minitrans and Metrotrans buses.